 Bealtaine (or Belltaine) appears in a 9/10th-century Irish glossary apparently written by the King of Munster/Bishop of Cashel, Cormac úa Cuilennáin.

 Belltaine .i. bil tene .i. tene shoinmech .i. dáthene dognítis

 Cormac’s glossary was translated in the 19th century by John O’Donovan who wrote:

 BELLTAINE ‘May-day’ i.e. bil-tene i.e. lucky fire, i.e. two fires which Druids used to make with great incantations, and they used to bring the cattle [as a safeguard] against the diseases of each year to those fires [in marg.] they used to drive the cattle between them.

-In the in the Ulster Cycle of Irish mythology Bealtaine is mentioned in the tale Tochmarc Emire (“The Wooing of Emer”) recorded in Lebor na hUidre (the Book of the Dun Cow ), compiled approximately 1050 A.D.
-Its believed this story may have been first written down by Irish monks in sixth century to preserve national literature but most collections had been destroyed by invading Vikings.
+In the Ulster Cycle of Irish mythology Bealtaine is mentioned in the tale Tochmarc Emire (“The Wooing of Emer”) recorded in Lebor na hUidre (the Book of the Dun Cow ), compiled approximately 1050 A.D.
+Its believed this story may have been first written down by Irish monks in the 6th century to preserve national literature but most collections had been destroyed by invading Vikings.